 Nuclear Medicine Technologist Job Description Template

-We are looking for a skilled Nuclear Medicine Technologist to be responsible for the preparation and administration of radioactive drugs.
-The Nuclear Medicine Technologist's responsibilities include operating imaging equipment and ensuring the safety of all medical staff and patients from unnecessary radiation exposure.
+We are looking for a skilled nuclear medicine technologist to be responsible for the preparation and administration of radioactive drugs.
+Nuclear medicine technologist's responsibilities include operating imaging equipment and ensuring the safety of all medical staff and patients from unnecessary radiation exposure.

 Nuclear Medicine Technologist Responsibilities:

 - Preparing and administering radiopharmaceuticals orally or by injection or inhalation.

 - Explaining the imaging procedure to patients, answering questions, and ensuring their comfort while placing them in the appropriate position for scanning.

 - Operating imaging equipment, such as PET and SPECT scans.

 - Processing images on the brain, thyroid, bone, heart, lungs, kidneys, and liver on the computer.

 - Monitoring patients for unusual reactions to radioactive drugs.